-This module in surgical specialties includes experience in both hospital and clinic based surgery.
+This module in surgical specialties includes experience in both hospital and clinic-based surgery.
 The course is 4 weeks in length and includes two different 2-week rotations in the choices of Anesthesiology, ENT, Neurosurgery, Ophthalmology, Orthopedic Surgery, or Urology.
-(Note: Ophthalmology is not offered in Blocks/Modules 1a/A or 1b/B as they do not take students those modules.)
+(Note: Ophthalmology is offered on a limited basis in Block/Module 1a/A & Block/Module 1b/B as they take reduced students those timeframes.
+As well, Ortho is no longer offered in Block/Module 1a/A as they no longer take SUR800 students in that time frame.)

 The goal of this experience is to prepare the learner for the practice of medicine by offering an experience in the scientific basis of surgical practice and exposure to a range of surgical specialties.
 In this course, the learner will increase their working knowledge of the clinical practice of surgery and surgical subspecialties.
 The learner will be able to apply this knowledge to the patient’s complaints and design therapeutic plan.